yellowbluesky/PixivforMuzei3/README.md

 Features
   - Can pull artworks from a variety of sources:
     - Daily, Weekly, or Monthly Rankings
-    - Artworks from followed artists
+    - Followed artists
-    - User's bookmarked artworks
+    - Bookmarked artworks
-    - Artworks from user's recommended feed
+    - User's recommended feed
     - A specified artist ID
     - A specified tag (date descending sort order)
   - Can filter against multiple criteria: